An Introduction

 Alaster Slate

-Masakii had been spying on Alaster enough at this point, either at parties where he was constantly underfoot or at their homes since their parents made frequent visits to each other, so he knew the root of Alaster’s insecurities and why his parents were so severe on him.
-Despite being born into a normal family who were, of course, oblivious to anything magical existing, Alaster had a tremendous sixth sense and was constantly being besieged by ghosts who were excited to have someone to talk to or whatever and he was absolutely garbage at hiding it, frequently looking off to the side or above him and muttering quietly to himself.
-This was, of course, one more point of contention to Masakii who could not see ghosts at all and honestly it was really unfair that this magic-less child surpassed him in that as well.
-But society at large not knowing ghosts existed was convenient for Masakii who made this his favorite method of harassing Alaster over, going as far as recording him having a conversation with what appeared several different empty places and spreading it around until it eventually reached Alaster’s parents who were not amused, to say the least.
+Masakii had been spying on Alaster constantly at this point, either at parties where he was constantly underfoot or at their homes since their parents made frequent visits to each other, so he knew the root of Alaster’s insecurities and why his parents were so severe on him.
+Despite being born into a normal family who were, of course, oblivious to anything magical existing, Alaster had a tremendous sixth sense and was constantly being besieged by ghosts who were excited to have someone to talk to or whatever and he was absolutely garbage at hiding it, frequently looking off to the side or above him and mumbling quietly to himself.
+This was, of course, one more point of contention to Masakii who could not see ghosts at all, and honestly it was really unfair that this magic-less child surpassed him in that as well.
+But society at large not knowing ghosts existed was convenient for Masakii who made this his favorite subject for harassment, going as far as recording Alaster having a conversation with what appeared to be several different empty spaces and spreading it around until it eventually reached Alaster’s parents, who were not amused to say the least.
 He showed up to parties less after that and seemed even more anxious when he did, which was really saying something.
 It was funny though, trust him.
-Masakii also engaged in lesser “pranks” to make him seem worse in public, such as having one of his undead servants push Alaster into a flower patch at a garden party to both ruin the plant and his suit with the added bonus that no one would believe him that a grown adult would shove a little kid off the sidewalk, but the ghost ones were his favorite.
-Also it made him feel slightly better after the lectures from his mother became colder and colder as he continuously failed to meet her expectations for him to the extent that he felt awful dread anytime he was called over to speak with her and avoided her when he could (which was easy with how frequently his parents were on business trips at least).

 Kidnapping

-Soon after, Masakii also finally reached fifteen and had officially caught up with the remainder of Alaster’s tests, effectively freeing him from his shadow that had loomed over him for so long.
+Soon after, Masakii finally reached fifteen and had officially caught up with the remainder of Alaster’s tests, effectively freeing him from the shadow that had loomed over him for so long.
 Since his parents were on another of their frequent trips, Masakii decided to celebrate by sneaking out to a party somewhere (“sneaking” referring to avoiding the servants since his parents were gone).
 This was a common occurrence for him, though it was perhaps too common in retrospect since he was becoming predictable about it.
 At the party, he was offered a drink by some older guy, accepted it because he sure can’t get alcohol on his own at fifteen, and the next thing he knew he was waking up bound and gagged in the trunk of a car.
 It wasn’t even a fancy car.

 Lucille